zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 ### Step 3: Add env variables in the DaemonSet spec

-You need to change below things in the downloaded spec to match your environment.
+You will need to change the following sections in the downloaded spec to match your environment:

 1. **VSPHERE_VCENTER**: Hostname of the vCenter server.
 2. **VSPHERE_DATASTORE_PREFIX**: Prefix of the ESXi datastore(s) that Portworx will use for storage.